Open spaces

 Holländischer Platz - Campus South

-- Central canteen: Creation of a planting bed with climbing plants and ground cover.
+- At the central canteen, a previously unplanted wall was greened with a planting bed of climbing plants and ground cover.

-- Forecourt south of LEO: Individual tree grates will be merged into larger units.
-The new surface is an accessible gravel covering with a seeded lawn/flower mixture.
-All trees will receive a substrate refreshment; water-bound surfaces will be retained in the remaining areas.
+Forecourt south of LEO: Individual tree grates will be merged into larger units and supplied with fresh substrate.
+A walkable gravel covering with a seeded lawn and flower mixture will be created as a surface; the existing water-bound surfaces will be retained in the remaining areas.

-- Arnold-Bode-Straße: To break up the stone streetscape, around 120 m² will be unsealed and six new planting beds of different sizes will be created - coordinated with bicycle parking spaces, seating elements, entrances and paths.
-The beds will be planted with a mixture of perennials as well as small and solitary shrubs.
+Arnold-Bode-Straße: To break up the stone streetscape, an area of around 120 m² will be unsealed and six planting beds of different sizes will be created.
+Their location is based on bicycle parking spaces, seating elements, entrances and pathways.
+Mixtures of perennials as well as small and solitary shrubs will be planted.

 Completed projects